Tianxiang-C/ctx/content/en/home/talks.md

 weight: 70

 title: 'Talks & Pres'
-subtitle: Slides are attached here
+subtitle: Slides can be found in the detail pages

 content:
   # Page type to display.
 E.g. post, event, publication...